ryandavidrussell/higgs-dsi-lhc-prd/README.md

 If you use this code or data in your research, please cite the associated manuscript and the software archive:

 **Manuscript:**
-> R. D. Russell, "Discrete Scale Invariance in the Higgs Sector: A Multi-Channel Analysis of Phase-Coherent Modulation," *arXiv:2512.XXXXX* [hep-ph] (2025).
+> R. D. Russell, "Discrete Scale Invariance in the Higgs Sector: A Multi-Channel Analysis of Phase-Coherent Modulation," *Submitted to Physical Review D* (2025).

 **Software:**
 > R. D. Russell, "Analysis Framework: Higgs DSI Gauntlet," *Zenodo*, DOI: [10.5281/zenodo.17861311](https://doi.org/10.5281/zenodo.17861311).